How to use instance command aliases

 [since version 1.8.0]

-alias creates an alias to run a command on a given instance.
-For instance, if one wants to run the command
+To create an alias that runs a command on a given instance, use the command

 $ multipass alias crazy-cat:ls lscc